 What are social skills?

-Social skills can be defined as having the ability to communicate and engage with other individuals in a way that society finds appropriate.
+Social skills are the tools we use to communicate, connect, and navigate life with other people in a way that society finds appropriate.
 For example, maintaining eye contact during a conversation or shaking someone’s hand are examples of learned social skills.

 Why is it important to teach these skills?